FOR IMMEDIATE RELEASE

 Nayim Islam has been a youth leader of United We Dream since 2013, and currently serves in UWD’s National Leadership Council as a representative of Desis Rising Up and Moving (DRUM).
 Nayim actively works to advocate, defend and improved the lives of his immigrant South Asian community in Brooklyn.
 Through his fellowship at DRUM, Nayim researched businesses, owners and working conditions in Brooklyn and created a business map to inform the organization’s efforts to promote economic justice and prevent wage theft and worker abuse.
 In 2016, Nayim joined DRUM as the Brooklyn Community Organizer and Immigrant Rights Organizer, and is responsible for coordinating the organization’s Worker’s Clinic where workers who have experienced wage theft, abuse or mistreatment in their workplace can seek free legal help, as well as the Immigrant Rights Clinic, to help immigrants find eligible forms of relief for free.
 In response to the anti-immigrant threat in recent months, Nayim helped launch Brooklyn’s Hate Free Zone campaign that seeks to keep communities safe at the local level without the need of local enforcement, while respecting the humanity of everybody in the community.

 Ramses Long recently graduated from the University of Maryland, Baltimore County with a Bachelor of Arts in Biology.
-He is co-founder of a student organization called Charm City Connection to help close achievement gaps for Baltimore City youth by bridging UMBC’s campus to Baltimore City and coordinating volunteer opportunities with schools and community centers.
+He partnered with Choice Program AmeriCorps Community Service Learning Fellows to co-found a student organization called Charm City Connection to help close achievement gaps for Baltimore City youth by bridging UMBC’s campus to Baltimore City and coordinating volunteer opportunities with schools and community centers.
 In 2016, Charm City Connection went on to “adopt” the afterschool mentoring programing one day a week at Excel Academy (for over-aged and under-credited students) for that academic year and became the Student Coordinator of the Choice Education Excel Academy after-school program.
 In addition to his work at Charm City Connection, Ramses is a member of UMBC’s P-14 Schools, Family and Community Connections group, whose mission is to coordinate and maximize the impact of campus engagement with preK-14 educational organizations in the Greater Baltimore region.

 Craig Minor became involved with Community Law in Action in the 10th grade, during the organization’s winter mock trial competition.
 As a student attending Baltimore City Public Schools, Craig has seen how the system is failing his peers.
 Because of this, he believed firmly in being the change he wants to see in the world.
 Craig is attending the Community College of Baltimore County to obtain a paralegal degree and will continue on to a four-year college to gain a law degree.
 He wishes to be an attorney in Baltimore City that works to educate and inspire youth to be all that they can be.

-Neyo Adekoya completed a year-long fellowship with the Choice Program during the 2015-16 academic year at a Baltimore City school and served as an advocate by offering the administration positive alternatives to suspensions and office referrals.
+Neyo Adekoya completed a year as a Choice Program AmeriCorps Community Service Learning Fellow during the 2015-16 academic year at a Baltimore City school and served as an advocate by offering the administration positive alternatives to suspensions and office referrals.
 Outside of school, Neyo played an active role in the community and was part of a three-person team that completed nearly 10,000 home visits over the course of a year to build strong relationships with youth and families, connecting them to opportunities in both college exposure and workforce development.
 Neyo was a key facilitator in “Speak Truth to Power,” a project sponsored by Robert F. Kennedy Human Rights where he taught youth what it means to be a human rights defender.
 He is also an active leader in Youth in Action movement, a youth-led movement that uses art as a vehicle for youth voice.

 Melanie Alvarez joined United Students (a youth component of InnerCity Struggle) at her high school in East Los Angeles.
 United Students focuses on the leadership development of youth and the discussion of issues students and community members face, while also offering solutions based on experiences.
 In November 2016, Melanie signed up for InnerCity Struggle’s Get Out the Vote events, where she knocked on doors to educate neighbors about the importance of voting.
 Melanie chose to use her voice to talk to people about voting and the impact that elections have on her and future generations.
 During this time, Melanie reinforced her lifelong goal of becoming a lawyer.
 As a result of her civic duty work, Melanie was asked to co-facilitate Restorative Justice Circles in her school, with students who are having or have experienced difficulty within school and in community.